dmcghan/intro-to-javascript/1-javascript-basics.md

 ### **Part 1:** Using the browser's console

-In this part, you will learn how to declare variables and work with different operators.
+In this part, you will learn how to declare variables and work with different operators in your web browser's console.

 1. In Chrome, press **Command+Option+J** (Mac) or **Control+Shift+J** (Windows/Linux) to open the DevTools Console tab.